Conflict | Fighting

 - valued even though you hold an opposite opinion

 - safe and supported for sharing your truth

 Those are key.
 We, by no means, condone fighting in the wrong way.
 Importantly, we know what to look for in conflict and how to change the key aspects of 'bad' conflict.
-A lot of the work we do with couples centers around this, in particular (and there's science behind it!).
-Gottman is the quote above for a reason - he's the 'relationship guru' because he's studied thousands of couples over 40 years and done tons of studies using all different kinds of measures.
-Long story short, he's good.
-Really good.
-And I'm talking about him because we're good, also.
-We use his style of therapy, which has proven to be highly effective.
+A lot of the work we do in couples counseling centers around this (and there's science behind it!).
 We support partners in learning how to fight while building their friendship system.
 This is also key.

 Building the Friendship System in Tandem

 One of the things we assess for when working with partners is that there's a solid friendship in place, which might seem silly but is actually key to a successful, long-term relationship.
 When this friendship is in place, navigating the terrain of fighting becomes much easier and safer.
 When it's lacking (which happens - that doesn't mean you're doomed), we spend time rebuilding it on the front end and then shift into learning how to fight towards the back end (or vice versa; there's no cookie cutter approach).

 Okay, You've Got Me Hooked - Now What?

 Glad to hear it.
-Relationship work is one of our specialties and an area that we feel pretty passionately about.
+Couples counseling is one of our specialties and an area that we feel pretty passionately about.
 Since you're ready, reach out by clicking on contact us below or by calling us.
 We look forward to working with you!